South San Francisco aims to provide complete, livable neighborhoods that have convenient access to community amenities, public transit, and services.

 Pursue the redevelopment of shopping centers and districts that experience disinvestment and are not well-positioned for future success.

 Action 5.3.1: Ensure appropriate zoning.

 Ensure that appropriate zoning and land use regulations are in place to allow for the redevelopment of shopping centers as mixed-use centers.

 Identify underperforming shopping centers and retail properties by monitoring reductions in sales tax revenue generated at each center.

 Action 5.3.3: Conduct outreach and enforcement for underperforming shopping centers.

 Encourage redevelopment of antiquated and underperforming shopping centers and retail locations through a combination of ongoing owner outreach and appropriate code enforcement actions.

 Enhance the public environment in retail districts such as Downtown South San Francisco and retail nodes along El Camino Real.

-Action PE-5.4.1: Provide public investment for streetscapes and façades.
+Action 5.4.1: Provide public investment for streetscapes and façades.

 Enhance the public realm of retail districts through public investments in the streetscape and mobility, potential façade improvement loans or grants, and collaboration with merchants or business organizations to create wayfinding and branding signage.